socragpt/AgentSystemPrompts-GRC/README.md

 ## GRC Framework

 We draw inspiration from the typical Governance, Risk, and Compliance (GRC) models, repurposing these concepts for AI agent coordination.
-See tbd **GRC Framework** files for more details.
+See the [GRC Framework](Standards/GRCFramework.md) for more details.

 ## Contribution Guidelines